 How to choose the best baby carrier for your baby

 Consider your preferred position.
 Most baby carriers offer multiple ways of carrying your baby.
-These include on your chest with your baby facing towards you or facing outwards, depending on their age and weight.
-Many carriers can also be worn on your back, and some offer a hip-carry position, with your baby cradled on your side.
+The options include on your chest with your baby facing either towards you or facing outwards, depending on their age and weight.
+Many baby carriers can also be worn on your back, and some offer a hip-carry position, where your baby is cradled on your side.

 Think about weight distribution.
 All baby carriers have minimum and maximum weight recommendations.
 These apply to each different carrying position, so check the carrier is suitable for your baby’s age before you buy.
 If you plan to use it over the long term, choose a carrier that can be adjusted as your little one gets bigger and heavier.
 And if your partner or your baby’s grandparents might use the carrier too, pick one that’s easy to adjust to fit people of different shapes and sizes.

-Emily Williamson, a professional Carrying Consultant, former midwife, mum of two, and founder of South London Slings library, told us, adds, “A sling or carrier will only be comfortable if it fits your shape.
+Emily Williamson, a professional carrying consultant, former midwife, mum of two, and founder of South London Slings library, told us: “A sling or carrier will only be comfortable if it fits your shape.
 Wraps or less padded/structured options which contour to your body can offer excellent weight distribution.
 If you don’t find your carrier easy to use, you won’t use it.
-Everyone finds different things easy so check you can get your carrier on safely and fitting comfortably by yourself. “
+Everyone finds different things easy so check you can get your carrier on safely and fitting comfortably by yourself.”

 How often are you likely to use the baby carrier?
 If you can imagine using a carrier around the house while you’re making dinner, choose one that’s not too bulky.
-Some are better suited for outdoor use.
+Some are much better suited for outdoor use only.

 How much money should you spend on a baby carrier?
 It’s important to factor in value for money.
 Don’t be put off by the expensive carriers.
-These can be excellent value if you end up using one frequently over several years.
-But if you don’t want to spend a lot on a carrier, our buying guide includes some budget options.
-Many of these have most of the same features as premium carriers at a fraction of the cost.
+These can end up being excellent value if you use one frequently over several years or with more than one child.
+But if you don’t want to spend a lot of money on a carrier, this buying guide also includes some brilliant budget options.
+Many of these baby carriers have most of the same features as premium carriers but cost a fraction of the price.

 Finally, always make sure you’re using a baby carrier safely.
-Choose a baby carrier that supports your baby’s thighs to the knee and positions the legs in the hip-healthy ‘M’ shape, with your baby’s head, spine and neck adequately supported.
-Experts also recommend following this ‘TICK’ checklist for using a baby carrier safely:
+It is extremely important to choose a baby carrier that supports your baby’s thighs to the knee and positions the legs in the hip-healthy ‘M’ shape, with your baby’s head, spine, and neck adequately supported.
+Equally, the Consortium of UK Sling Manufacturers and Retailers recommends that parents closely follow this ‘TICK’ checklist for baby carrier safety: